cml87/SpringCore_111_forJenkins/README.md

 ### Annotations (autowiring)
 When using either a xml configuration file, or a Java configuration class, we are manually specifying which are the beans we want to create and how we want to inject the dependencies a given class needs (constructor or setter injection).
 In other words we are _manually_ defining and wiring our beans, <u>all in a same file (xml or Java)</u>.

 However, Spring can do the beans definition and wiring for us: Spring can do _**autowiring**_ The difference now is that these two operations will be done in separate files.
-Spring will use a Java or xml file to define where we want to look for beans, and will use the bean classes files themselves to set the wiring (dependency injection) type.
+Spring will use a Java or xml file to define where we want to look for beans.
+Spring will use then the very bean classes files to define which classes will be beans and to set the wiring (dependency injection) type.

 Autowiring is specially useful in big projects with many beans and dependencies among them.
 It is an example of _"convention over configuration"_.

+### Autowiring: where are the beans?
-When using a Java class to define where we want Spring to look for beans, it's enough to define a Java configuration class with empty body, and annotate it with `@ComponentScan`.
+If we want to use a Java class to define where we want Spring to look for beans, it's enough to define a Java configuration class with empty body, and annotate it with `@ComponentScan`.
 We then pass to this annotation the base package(s) where the classes we want to make beans are:
 ```java
 @ComponentScan({"com.example"})
     public class AppConfig {